MarketSquare/robotframework-seleniumtestability/README.md

 * Addon possibility to for bindings.
 For example, one might want to extend the functionality to support asyncronous actions of any web framework (like Angular, React and what not)
+* Figure out how to pass *only* named parameters to SeleniumTestability - currently one has to pass everything..